-- “GNOME Do” can search your Google contacts blazingly fast and show details almost in real-time.
+- “GNOME Do” can search your Google contacts blazingly fast and show details almost in real time.

-Lighthouse is one of my most favorite Linux application launchers in this guide.
+Lighthouse is one of my favorite Linux application launchers in this guide.
 The software comes with a minimalist search bar that suits every machine, independent of the system’s environment.
 It also features a nice instant preview for the search items.
-Overall, the design is elegant during the performance up to the mark.
+Overall, the design is elegant during the performance and up to the mark.

 You can invoke the launcher by pressing the hotkey.
 This hotkey can be configured very easily to match your desired key.
 The source is available, so you only need to compile it into a binary, and the software is ready to run.
 Alternatively, you can download the pre-packaged binary if you’re on a Ubuntu-ish machine.